kensnyder/react-thermals/README.md

 The following events fire during the life cycle of the store.
 Some events allow you use `event.preventDefault()` to block the next step.
 For example, canceling the BeforeSet event will block all pending state updates.
+Handlers can also call `event.stopImmediatePropagation()` to block other handlers from firing this particular event.

 | Event              | Description                                                 | Cancelable? |
 | ------------------ | ----------------------------------------------------------- | ----------- |